Evolutionary Thought Before Darwin

 2.3 Newtonian Revisions

 The introduction of Newtonian natural philosophy into this discussion had ambiguous consequences depending on the interpretations given to Newton’s natural philosophy.
-Newton’s Philosophiæ Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy) of 1687, with subsequent revised editions in 1713 and 1726, developed a fundamental critique of Cartesianism, and also introduced the concept of “attraction at a distance” into physical explanations.
-Extending the concept of “active powers” to the micro-level in the Opticks of 1704 (English), with important revisions in editions of 1706 (Latin), 1717, 1721, and 1730, Newton introduced into biological discussions new issues that played out in complex ways in the subsequent decades.
+Newton’s Philosophiæ naturalis principia mathematica (Mathematical Principles of Natural Philosophy) of 1687, with subsequent revised editions in 1713 and 1729 (Newton 1729 ), developed a fundamental critique of Cartesianism, and also introduced the concept of attractive forces, able to act over a distance, into physical explanations.
+Extending the concept of “active powers” to the micro-level in his Opticks of 1704 (English), with important revisions in editions of 1706 (Latin), 1717, 1721, and 1730 (Newton 1730 ), Newton introduced into biological discussions new issues that played out in complex ways in the subsequent decades.

 On one reading of Newton, his conception of active forces introduced back into life science a concept of “dynamic” matter that could be used as a warrant for a new vitalistic embryology and even a non-mechanistic conception of nature possessed of intrinsic powers (Schofield 1970: chp.
 9).
 This option was followed out by many French medical writers who used Newtonian arguments to ground a “vitalistic” medical theory, an interpretation particularly developed at the University of Montpellier in the early decades of the eighteenth century (Wolfe 2014; Gaukroger 2010: chps.
 10–11).